Liberté (Khaled album)

-Liberté is the sixth studio album by Khaled.
-Released in 2009, the album is Khaled's first studio album to feature original material following a five-year hiatus.
+Critical reception

 The album marks a shift to a more acoustic Raï orientated sound.
 However, in contrast to his previous work, the album incorporates elements of Gnawa music, as seen on the track "Gnaoui.
 It also features Egyptian string performances recorded in Cairo.
 The album was recorded in the studio under live conditions to replicate the energy of his live performances.